House of Sand and Fog (film)

-House of Sand and Fog is a 2003 American psychological drama film directed by Vadim Perelman.
-The screenplay by Perelman and Shawn Lawrence Otto is based on the novel of the same name by Andre Dubus III.
+House of Sand and Fog is a 2003 drama film directed by Vadim Perelman, with a screenplay written by Perelman and Shawn Lawrence Otto.
+It is based on the novel of the same name by Andre Dubus III.

-The story concerns the battle between a young woman and an immigrant Iranian family over the ownership of a house in Northern California, which ultimately leads to the destruction of five lives.
+The tragic story concerns the battle between a former drug addict and an immigrant Iranian family over the ownership of a house in Northern California, which ultimately leads to the destruction of five lives.
 The film was nominated for three Academy Awards: Best Actor (Ben Kingsley), Best Supporting Actress (Shohreh Aghdashloo), and Best Original Score (James Horner).